 These rules are set to explain the basic conduct teams are expected to adhere to and also the action that will be taken by the admins if evidence comes to light of these rules being breached by a player or team.
-All team leaders are expected to be familiar with the rules and there is no excuse for not knowing the rules.
 All team leaders are expected to ensure that their players adhere to these rules.
 If a player breaks any of the rules, action will be taken against both the player and the team leader.

 - Teams must have 2 players on their roster to play in the CyberGamer Ladder.

 - Teams with 1 or less players will automatically be removed from the ladder after 7 days.

 - The maximum amount of players per team is 2 players.

 - Every player must enter their COD4 GUID to their CyberGamer profile.
 Here explains how you can go about doing this.

 - All COD4 GUIDs must be clean on PBBans and GGC.
 If a player plays a match with a banned GUID their team will lose the match by forfeit.

 - Players that have been banned by CyberGamer are NOT allowed to participate in any competition on CyberGamer.
 Any teams found to be fielding banned players will have all matches defaulted where the player in question appears on the roster.